Moshe-Bar/AuditCustomRuleLogsSaver/README.md

 -----

-Query for search the number of different types of rules in db.
+Query for search the number of different types of rules in db:

 command:
 ```sql